-5.16 There is growing concern over the cumulative impacts of recreation on key nature conservation sites in the UK, as most sites must fulfil conservation objectives while also providing recreational opportunity.
-Various research reports have provided compelling links between changes in housing and access levels and impacts on European protected sites25 26.
+- There is growing concern over the cumulative impacts of recreation on key nature conservation sites in the UK, as most sites must fulfil conservation objectives while also providing recreational opportunity.
+Various research reports have provided compelling links between changes in housing and access levels and impacts on European protected sites23 24.
 This applies to any habitat, but the additional recreational pressure from housing growth on destinations with water features is likely to be especially strong and some of the qualifying waterfowl are known to be susceptible to disturbance.
 Different European sites are subject to different types of recreational pressures and have different vulnerabilities.
 Studies across a range of species have shown that the effects from recreation can be complex.
-HRAs of Plans tend to focus on recreational sources of disturbance as a result of new residents27.
+HRAs of Plans tend to focus on recreational sources of disturbance as a result of new residents25. - 5.19 Human activity can affect organisms directly (e.g. loss of habitat or by causing species to flee) and indirectly (e.g. by damaging their habitat or reducing their fitness in less obvious ways e.g. stress).
+The most obvious direct effect is the loss of habitat as a result of increased visitors to a site (i.e. trampling).
+But human activity can also lead to much subtler behavioural (e.g. alterations in feeding behaviour, avoidance of certain areas and use of sub optimal areas etc.) and physiological changes to species (e.g. an increase in heart rate).
+While these are less noticeable, they might result in major population-level changes by altering the balance between immigration/birth and emigration/death26. - At the screening stage (Table 2) three European Sites were identified that could be impacted by recreational pressure.
+These were the Breckland SAC/SPA, The Wash SAC/SPA/Ramsar and the Norfolk Coast SAC/SPA/Ramsar.
+For the purpose of this assessment each European Site is assessed separately for clarity.